SleepyGabes/AutoFollow/README.txt

-Instructions if you haven't read it on GitHub.
+Instructions on how to use AutoFollow

 Requirements:
+Python installed.
 1920 x 1080p Monitor
 Oculus or Steam version of Hyper Dash.
 Alternate account that is friended